jabirali/bodge/README.md

 	make install PYTHON=python3.11

+After running `make install`, you can run the unit tests as follows:

+	make test

-Run `make` without any command-line arguments to see how to proceed further.
-This should provide information on how to run the bundled unit tests, run scripts that use the Bodge package, or run the autoformatter after you have updated the code.
+This is generally useful both right after installation (to ensure that everything works), as well as after modifying the code (to check that everything still works as expected).
+Run `make` without command-line arguments to see how to see how proceed further after that; this should provide information on how to e.g. run scripts that use the Bodge package, or run the autoformatter after updating the code.

 PRs are welcome!
+See the [contribution guidelines](CONTRIBUTING.md) for more information.

 ## Acknowledgements